adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 <p class="caption">(\#fig:scat252-fig)A scatterplot of personal freedom versus expression control using the ggplot2 package.</p>
 </div>

-Figures \@ref(fig:scat251-fig) and \@ref(fig:scat252-fig) are both scatterplots, we included both to demonstrate both the **ggformula** and **ggplot2* packages.
-In this figures, the relationship does look linear.
-We should be uncomfortable using the model at the end points.
+Figures \@ref(fig:scat251-fig) and \@ref(fig:scat252-fig) are both scatterplots, we included both to demonstrate both the **ggformula** and **ggplot2** packages.
+In these figures, the relationship does look linear.
+Although, we should be uncomfortable using the model at the end points.
 That is because there are less points at the edge and and linear estimation has larger variance at the endpoints, the predictions at the endpoints is more suspect.

 > **Exercise**
 The relationship looks linear, quantify the strength of the